Chxpz/futmatrix-whop-agents/replit.md

 A rule-based system that applies domain-specific logic based on agent specialization.
 Rules include financial compliance for advisor agents, content moderation for creator agents, and specialized processing logic for different business domains.

 ## Data Persistence Layer
-Uses Supabase as the primary database with connection management, query optimization, and data validation through Pydantic schemas.
+Uses PostgreSQL/Supabase with agent-specific schema architecture.
+Each agent has its own dedicated database schema (agent_alpha, agent_beta) with business-specific tables, while shared data lives in the public schema.
+Features connection management, query optimization, data validation through Pydantic schemas, and automated table creation based on business rules.
 Stores user interactions, agent responses, and system metadata with proper error handling and connection pooling.

 ## RAG Knowledge System
 Implements document ingestion, vector search, and context retrieval for enhanced agent responses.
 Integrates with the database for document storage and uses content hashing for deduplication and efficient retrieval.